BumblebeeBat/FlyingFox/README.md

 Bitcoin Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT

-Flying Fox is my attempt to achieve the goals of the truthcoin project: http://www.truthcoin.info/ I respect Paul Sztorc, especially in his ability to communicate truthcoin, which he invented.
+Flying Fox is my attempt to achieve the goals of the truthcoin project: http://www.truthcoin.info/ a project invented by Paul Sztorc.
 Him and I are using very different strategies to try and build the same thing.

 Sztorc maintains a forum where the different teams trying to build truthcoin can share ideas: http://forum.hive-mind.info/